TreciaKS/A-Quite-Place/README.md

-# A-Quite-Place
+# A-Quite-Place - HorrorDome landing page
 Landing page for horror movie.
 I want to modify it to a movie review app or a horror movie search app.

-This took time and planning to create a landing page as this one.
-I want =ed it to give me a feel of watching a trailer, but purely coded with CSS, no Javascript.
+It took time and planning to create a landing page such as this one.
+I wanted it to give me a feel of watching a trailer, but purely coded with CSS, no JavaScript or video editing.
 Added all the animations and timed them well.
-It came out great, just now need to make it more than a landing page with design but to add functionality with JS.
+It came out great, just now need to make it more than a landing page with design but to add functionality with JS and an API to display interesting data.

 <h2>Current Challenge</h2>
 <ul>